AstarNetwork/astar-docs/docs/builder-guides/astar_features/use_hardhat.md

 }
 ```

-At last, we install Hardhat and create a Hardhat project.
+Now, we will install Hardhat so that we can create a Hardhat project.

 ```bash
 npm install hardhat